invariablyafk/RustButtonBoard/README.md

 Inspired by the Christina Hunger's work to use an AAC button board to teach her dog to talk. (https://hungerforwords.com) This software plays audio clips based on buttons pressed.

+The commonly used buttons by Christina and others are prone to breaking, have poor sound quality, poor volume, and require battery changes.
+This software and associated hardware setup allows a more compact and portable design that is ideal for cats and smaller dogs.

-It runs as a simple service in the background on a Raspberry Pi Desktop.
-The Raspberry Pi interfaces with the buttons using two ( or more) USB "Zero-Delay" arcade button controllers for a total of 24+ buttons on one sound board.
+The software runs as a simple service in the background on a Raspberry Pi Desktop.
+The Raspberry Pi interfaces with the buttons using two (or more) USB "Zero-Delay" arcade button controllers for a total of 24+ buttons on one sound board.
+Additional button controllers, and buttons, are possible but have not be tested.

 ![Button Board Prototype](images/board-front.jpg?raw=true "Button Board Prototype")